 Twohey’s is a diner that’s been around since 1943.
-They were originally in the neighboring city of Alhambra but this past year moved to a new location in South Pasadena.
-Oh boy, we are happy.
-We used to go all the way to Alhambra and now they are so much closer, it’s sort of dangerous.
+They were originally in the neighboring city of Alhambra but moved to a new location in South Pasadena this past year.

 The new location has a fresh new look and patio area.
-It’s modern, it’s light and airy.
+It’s modern, light, and airy.
 We love what they did with the new spot.
-The best part besides the spankin’ new decor is that the food is the same.
+Besides the spankin’ new decor, the best part is that the food is the same.
 Everything is still as delicious as I remember it.

 They serve breakfast, lunch, and dinner.
 You can’t go wrong at any time of day.

 Foodie Favorites: If you’re there for breakfast, the old fashion pancakes are so good.
-For dessert, obviously the sundae.
-Their Old Fashioned cocktail is spot-on.
+For dessert, their famous sundae.
+They have a full bar, and their Old Fashioned cocktail is spot-on.
 Check out Fried Chicken Mondays and all-you-can-eat ribs on Friday.

-Where to find some of the best ice cream in Pasadena?
-Here are our top spots.
+Where to find some of the best ice cream spots in Pasadena?
+Here are the top spots.

-Foothill located on Foothill Blvd is a fantastic spot to enjoy beautifully crafted cocktails, a beautiful charcuterie board, small plates, or dinner.
-Also, weekend brunch is not to be missed.
+Foothill restaurant is located on Foothill Blvd, and it is a fantastic spot to enjoy beautifully crafted cocktails, a beautiful charcuterie board, happy hour, or dinner.
+Also, their weekend boozy brunch is not to be missed.

-However, during the pandemic, they converted their parking lot into a beautiful patio.
+They have converted their parking lot into a beautiful patio.
 A patio that does not make you feel like you’re sitting in a parking lot.
-Beautiful lighting, fake grass, heated lamps, and the San Gabriel mountains in the background add to the charm.
-Patio dining is still open if you prefer to sit outside.
+Beautiful lighting, fake grass, heated lamps for the wintertime, and the San Gabriel mountains in the background add to the charm.

 Since it is a sister restaurant of Twohey’s, you can also get their famous sundae here for dessert.